Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-uwsgi-gunicorn.md

 **Note**: After the v1.0.0 release, we have enhanced the sw-python CLI so that it will automatically handle many of the pre-forking server behavior in Gunicorn and uWSGI.

+Since pre-forking servers spawn multiple server processes, we consider each of the processes (workers) a new `service instance`, we take your configuration `SW_AGENT_INSTANCE` and append it's pid to generate a unique worker instance name.
+In this way we will see multiple instances (server workers) under the same service in the SkyWalking UI dashboard.
+In fact, we do append `os.getpid()` for every Python agent instance since fork is frequently used in the Python ecosystem.

 You no longer need to manually specify @postfork and post_fork hooks other than running `sw-python run uwsgi/gunicorn args`.

 Still, you do need to add the post_fork hooks if you are using the legacy setup by importing skywalking in your application code.